vt6/vt6/spec/foundation.md

 When a shell creates a pipeline consisting of multiple child processes, it SHALL set up message streams following the pipeline topology.
 The first child process's msgin and last child process's msgout SHALL be connected to the shell.
 Otherwise, each child process's msgout SHALL be connected directly to the next child process's msgin.
-No exceptions SHALL be made for processes that have their stdin or stdout redirected from or to a file.
+No exceptions SHALL be made for processes that have their stdin or stdout redirected from or to a file or other non-terminal device.

-*Rationale:* Processes with output redirection should still be able to talk to the terminal.
+*Rationale:* Processes with input/output redirection should still be able to talk to the terminal.
-For example, consider a decryption tool that receive the input ciphertext on stdin.
+For example, consider a decryption tool that receives the input ciphertext on stdin.
 Even when stdin is a regular file, msgin and msgout should be connected to the terminal, so that it can ask the terminal to display a password prompt to the user.

 Shells SHALL only launch a job without suitably-connected message streams if the job may outlive the terminal process.
-In this case, the job's stdin and the job's stdout SHALL not be connected to the terminal.
+In this case, the job's stdin and stdout SHALL NOT be connected to the terminal directly, nor indirectly through peers.

 *Rationale:* This rule accommodates long-running daemon processes that are launched by the shell, but are not bound by the lifetime of the terminal in which they're spawned.

 If a shell has at most one child process at a time, the shell MAY pass its own message streams to its child if the shell does not use its message streams for the runtime of the child, and the shell can guarantee that the child is VT6-enabled and handles the message streams correctly.

+*Rationale:* This exception prevents us, for example, from unnecessarily constraining the design of applications that consist of multiple processes internally.
+In such an application, the initial process may want to hand control over its message streams to some internal helper process.
-*Rationale:* If the shell gave its message streams to a child that does not understand how to use them, it would break the message streams for all client processes in the same pipeline, and potentially all client processes in the entire terminal session.
+The exception is not broader because if the shell gave its message streams to a child that does not understand how to use them, it would break the message streams for all client processes in the same pipeline, and potentially all client processes in the entire terminal session.

 ### 1.4.
 Proxies